iterative/dvc.org/content/blog/2021-06-17-june-21-dvc-heartbeat.md

 # Big News! 🚀🚀🚀

-In case you missed it, June 3rd we introduced our latest tool that offers a GUI to display your team's work with DVC and CML: DVC Studio!
+In case you missed it, June 3rd we introduced our latest tool: DVC Studio!
+A web application that GUI display your team's work with DVC and CML.
 We know this has been on our Community's wishlist and now it's here!
 You can check out all its features and [give it a try here](https://studio.iterative.ai/).
 Or check out the introduction video below.